nf-core/mag/docs/usage.md

 - `singularity`
   - A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
   - Pulls software from DockerHub: [`nfcore/mag`](http://hub.docker.com/r/nfcore/mag/)
-- `test`
+- `test`, `test_hybrid`
-  - A profile with a complete configuration for automated testing
+  - Profiles with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters

 ### `--reads`